Khanate of Khiva: After 1500

-Russian Empire period
+Russian conquest and protectorate

 Russians made five attacks on Khiva.
-Around 1602 some free Ural Cossacks unsuccessfully raided Khwarazm.
-In 1717 Alexander Bekovich-Cherkassky attacked Khiva from the Caspian Sea.
+Around 1602, some free Ural Cossacks unsuccessfully raided Khorezm.
+In 1717, Alexander Bekovich-Cherkassky attacked Khiva from the Caspian Sea.
 After he won the battle, Shir Ghazi Khan (1715–1728) made a treaty and suggested that the Russians disperse so that they could be better fed.
-After they dispersed they were all killed or enslaved, only a few surviving to tell the tale.
-In 1801 an army was sent toward Khiva but was recalled when Paul I was murdered.
-In the Khivan campaign of 1839 Perovsky tried an attack from Orenburg.
+However, after dispersing, they were all killed or enslaved, only a few surviving and escaping to tell the tale.
+In 1801, an army was sent toward Khiva but was recalled when Paul I was murdered.
+In the Khivan campaign of 1839, Perovsky tried an attack from Orenburg.
 The weather was unusually cold and he was forced to turn back after losing many men and most of his camels.
 Khiva was finally conquered by the Khivan campaign of 1873.
 The Russians installed Sayyid Muhammad Rahim Bahadur Khan II as the vassal ruler of the region.

 The conquest of Khiva was part of the Russian conquest of Turkestan.
 British attempts to deal with this were called the Great Game.
 One of the reasons for the 1839 attack was the increasing number of Russian slaves held at Khiva.
 To remove this pretext Britain launched its own effort to free the slaves.
 Major Todd, the senior British political officer stationed in Herat (in Afghanistan) dispatched Captain James Abbott, disguised as an Afghan, on 24 December 1839, for Khiva.
 Abbott arrived in late January 1840 and, although the Khan was suspicious of his identity, he succeeded in talking the Khan into allowing him to carry a letter for the Tsar regarding the slaves.
 He left on 7 March 1840, for Fort Alexandrovsk, and was subsequently betrayed by his guide, robbed, then released when the bandits realized the origin and destination of his letter.
 His superiors in Herat, not knowing of his fate, sent another officer, Lieutenant Richmond Shakespear, after him.
 Shakespear had more success than Abbott: he convinced the khan to free all Russian subjects under his control, and also to make the ownership of Russian slaves a crime punishable by death.
 The freed slaves and Shakespear arrived in Fort Alexandrovsk on 15 August 1840, and Russia lost its primary motive for the conquest of Khiva, for the time being.